 Out-of-classroom leadership conference, institutes, retreats, and programs focused on teaching leadership for social change.
 The program recognizes leadership as an ability that can be developed in all people, opening doors for individual growth and social change.
 Signature programs include the Peer Leadership Council (PLC), The Terrapin Leadership Institute (TLI), O.N.E.
-UMD Student Organization Leadership Conference, the Maryland Leadership Conference, MOSAIC Diversity and Leadership Retreat, Voices of Social Change, and Turtle Camp.
+UMD Student Organization Leadership Conference, the Maryland Leadership Conference, and Turtle Camp.

 Curricular offerings include credit-bearing coursework covering a range of topics including leadership theory and practice, leadership ethics, diversity in leadership, and group and organizational processes.
 Courses on leadership and identity and other special topics are also available.
 Students may also pursue a Minor in Leadership Studies, offered through the Department of Counseling, Higher Education, and Special Education in the College of Education.

 Other curricular programs include online resources for faculty to support service-learning initiatives in the classroom, including a faculty fellow program to enhance service-learning across curriculums.